WangRongli123/fastAPIMongoDB_todoAPP/chenhongyureadme.md

 ```
 uvicorn main:app --reload
 ```
-main is the name of the main.py file (excluding the .py extension). app is the name of the FastAPI application instance defined in the main.py file.
+main refers to the main.py file (without the .py extension).

+app is the name of the FastAPI application instance defined in the main.py file.

-The --reload option is used to enable the automatic re - loading function.
-During the development process, when you modify the code, the server will automatically restart to apply the new changes.
+--reload enables the automatic reloading function.
+When you modify the code during development, the server will automatically restart to apply the new code.
 ### 4.2 Access the Application
 After the server starts successfully, you can access the following addresses in your browser:

-Application Home Page: http://127.0.0.1:8000 Interactive API Documentation: http://127.0.0.1:8000/docs.
+Application Home Page: http://127.0.0.1:8000

+Interactive API Documentation: http://127.0.0.1:8000/docs.
 You can test the API interfaces on this page.

 ## 5. Solutions to Common Problems
 ### 5.1 Dependency Installation Failure
-If you encounter a dependency installation failure when executing pip install -r requirements.txt, it may be due to network issues or incorrect Python environment configuration.
-You can try the following solutions:
+If you encounter errors when executing pip install -r requirements.txt:

-1.Check the network connection to ensure that you can access the Python Package Index (PyPI) normally.
+1.Network Issues: Check your network connection.
+Try changing the network or reinstalling later.

-2.Upgrade pip to the latest version: pip install --upgrade pip.
+2.Outdated pip: Run pip install --upgrade pip to update pip.

-3.Manually install the missing dependencies: pip install <dependency name>.
+3.Manual Installation: According to the error message, install the failed dependencies individually, e.g., pip install <Dependency Name>
 ### 5.2 Database Connection Failure
 If the application cannot connect to the database, it may be due to an incorrect connection string configuration or the database service not being started.
 You can check the following points:

 Confirm that the connection string in the config/database.py file is correct.

 Check if the MongoDB service has been started.
 If you are using a local MongoDB, execute the mongo command in the terminal to see if you can successfully connect to the database.